Fast & Furious Netflix Series

 Conclusion

 Even though I can't show you everything I designed, i am very grateful that DreamWorks came to me as the second FUI designer.
-As a UX Designer, it showed me, that these days UI's are taken seriously.
+As a designer and fan of FUI, it showed me, that today, FUI's are taken more seriously and are a plan in the production.
 It's not just some glowing circles anymore.
 People want to see 'real' FUI's that could work in the real world, even though they are fictional.